Pinayflorescarandang/POULTRYFARMS.PH/README.md

 Entrepreneurs have the awareness of past, current and future issues affecting their future business enterprise (Laguador, 2013).
-Premised on this socio-economic milieu and as a potential resident- entrepreneur, the researcher was inspired to examine the commercial potentiality of the local egg industry in San Jose, Batangas within a span of four (4) years, from 2009 to 2012, and determine the challenges or problems that have confronted said industry over the same period.
+Premised on this socio-economic milieu and as a potential resident- entrepreneur, the researcher was inspired to examine the commercial potentiality of the local egg industry in San Jose, Batangas within a span of three (3) years, from 2018 to 2020, and determine the challenges or problems that have confronted said industry over the same period.

 The outcome of this study will be useful for local egg producers and agricultural land owners